 This model can be used to evaluate where in existing markets to continue investing, and where and when to expand to new territories.

-This analysis for Kitui County shows the expected penetration rate by Ward if hubs were opened across the county.
+This analysis for Bungoma County shows the expected penetration rate by Ward if hubs were opened across the county.

 After analyzing the data, Atlas AI suggested the specific locations where Engie should concentrate its sales and expansion teams.